 About

-As someone who grew up on southern California (and had never seen snowfall before college!) but now loves to study glacial landscapes, I like to think of myself as from SoCal to so cold!
+As someone who grew up in southern California (and had never seen snowfall before college!) but now loves to study glacial landscapes, I like to think of myself as from SoCal to so cold!

-About Page
+About Me

 Research